Limitations & Best Practices for Notion Databases: Optimize Usage for Projects

 4. Optimize Your Database Views

-- Regularly review and remove redundant views.
+- Regularly review and remove any redundant views.

 This strategy helps you stay within the view limit while still effectively managing and displaying your data.